See historic events for any day of the year by entering the date below. Why not try your birthday?

 Jul

 The disturbance followed a botched escape attempt by two prisoners and lasted into the next day.
-Several warders were taken hostage and part of the prison was gutted by fire. more...
+Several warders were taken hostage and part of the prison was gutted by fire.
+Read more...

 Jul

-Governor George Grey personally led a small force that captured the Pai Mārire (Hauhau) pā at Weraroa, Waitōtara.
-But this had long lost its strategic significance, and the small garrison had seemed willing to surrender. more...
+Governor George Grey led a small force that captured a Pai Mārire (Hauhau) pā at Weraroa, Waitōtara.
+The pā had long lost its strategic significance, and its small garrison had seemed willing to surrender.
+Read more...

 Jul

 Outlets opened to long queues, with the first division prize in the inaugural draw worth $360,000.
-In the first year Kiwis 'invested' nearly $249 million in the new lottery, which was based on a weekly draw of six numbers. more...
+In the first year Kiwis 'invested' nearly $249 million in the new lottery, which was based on a weekly draw of six numbers.
+Read more...

 Jul

 Twenty-six lives were lost when the barque Maria was wrecked near Cape Terawhiti.
-This provided more ammunition for Wellington settlers who were trying to convince the government of the need for a lighthouse. more...
+This provided more ammunition for Wellington settlers who were trying to convince the government of the need for a lighthouse.
+Read more...

 Jul